OpenAMP/openamp-docs/protocol_details/system_considerations.rst

 -------------------------

 The OpenAMP framework implicitly assumes a host controller to remote system architecture.
-The `topology<topology-work-label>`for this architecture should be determined; either star, chain, or a combination.
+The :ref:`topology<topology-work-label>` for this architecture should be determined; either star, chain, or a combination.
 The following figure shows some simple use cases.

   * Case 1 — A single host controller software context on processor 1 controlling life cycle and